windhandel/angular-http-deserializer/README.md

 * [Object.assign After Construction](https://stackoverflow.com/questions/50452431/angular-6-httpclient-return-instance-of-class#answer-50469920)

-This solution is not simple enough and requires you to write constructors for each object in order for your objec to deserialized.
+This solution is not simple enough and requires you to write constructors for each object in order for your object to be deserialized.

-Deeply nested (including array) objects are not handled with this solution without more custom code.
+Deeply nested (including array) objects are not handled with this solution without more custom constructor code.

 This solution has a number of pitfalls.
-The Date data type is entirely missed because the incoming Json type will be string or number and will be assigned as such on the constructed object, thereby overwriting the property with the wrong type.
+The Date data type is entirely missed because the incoming Json type will be string or number and will be assigned as such on the constructed object, thereby overwriting the property with the wrong type, which fail silently because of typescript's duck typing.

 [Fail](https://jsfiddle.net/windhandelimprov/upkrd4bj/3/):
 ```javascript